flowerinthenight/kubepfm/README.md

 $ kubepfm --target service/svc1:8080:8080
 ```

-Finally, the `.*` string is appended to the input `pod-name-or-pattern` before it is resolved.
+Finally, the `.*` string is appended to the input name/pattern before it is resolved.

 ## Examples